BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 events.
 --- Page 24 ---
-![An image displaying Guideline 11, which details the requirements for continuous compliance with technical provisions.
-The guideline states that the actuarial function of an undertaking should provide input on compliance with calculation requirements and identify potential risks arising from uncertainties in the calculation.
+![A concise summary of Guideline 11, which mandates that an undertaking's actuarial function must continuously assess compliance with technical provision calculation requirements and identify potential risks arising from uncertainties in these calculations.

 #### Guideline 11 – Continuous compliance with technical provisions
 The undertaking should require the actuarial function of the undertaking to:
 a) provide input as to whether the undertaking would comply continuously with the requirements regarding the calculation of technical provisions;
 b) identify potential risks arising from the uncertainties connected to this calculation.](#)